 I have come up with a combination of software that addresses each of these steps.
 It is NOT foolproof, but it sure gives you a head start on prevention and cleaning.

 A) Web of Trust for notifying you of known bad sites.
 (FREE)

 B) Microsoft Security Essentials for detecting and preventing an infection.
 (FREE)

-C) Malwarebytes Pro for detecting and preventing an infection, and for cleaning an infection if it does get through.
+C) Malwarebytes Premium for detecting and preventing an infection, and for cleaning an infection if it does get through.
 (PAID)

 Here are the links for each of these:

 Proper installation and setup is essential.
 Call me and I’ll help.